Proven OVI Defense Attorney in Portage Lakes, Ohio

 3. Explain the process so you understand what is happening.

 Result Driven Portage Lakes OVI Attorney

-Our Portage Lakes OVI Defense Attorneys will work tirelessly to defend you.
+Our Portage Lakes OVI Lawyers will work tirelessly to defend you.
 Stiefvater Law is a result driven firm.
 Many clients come to us feeling that there is no way to beat their Portage Lakes OVI.
 Even when the evidence points to guilt, there are several avenues to challenge that evidence.
 Keeping that evidence out of trial often results in a finding of not guilty or a pre-trial offer to a reduced charge.
 Put our experience to work for you in Portage Lakes, Ohio.

 First Underage OVI in a Year